 For more information on travel corridors, as well as which countries you actually visit for a holiday, see our general travel corridor Q&A.

-Below, we explain your rights in these unprecedented circumstances.
-Click on the links for answers to these questions:
+We explain your rights in these unprecedented circumstances.
+Watch the video or the follow the links below for answers to your travel questions.

 - Can I get money back for a cancelled holiday?

 - What about my accommodation?
 Can I get a refund?

 - What about ferries?

 - Is coronavirus covered by my travel insurance?